King Charles III is a former cellist who once conducted the Philharmonia Orchestra

-The future King of England is a musician at heart, with a deep love for ballet and Beethoven.
+The King of the United Kingdom is a musician at heart, with a deep love for ballet and Beethoven.

 Listen to this article

-Charles, The Prince of Wales is a long-time supporter and patron of the arts world, with patronages at the Royal Philharmonic Orchestra, Associated Board of the Royal Schools of Music, Royal College of Music and beyond.
+Charles III, King of the United Kingdom, is a long-time supporter and patron of the arts world, with patronages at the Royal Philharmonic Orchestra, Associated Board of the Royal Schools of Music, Royal College of Music and beyond.

-While modestly describing himself as “hopeless” at the cello, His Royal Highness recalled in a radio podcast diligently practising Beethoven’s Ninth Symphony in his bedroom, ahead of a performance with the orchestra of Trinity College, Cambridge.
+While modestly describing himself as “hopeless” at the cello, His Majesty recalled in a radio podcast diligently practising Beethoven’s Ninth Symphony in his bedroom, ahead of a performance with the orchestra of Trinity College, Cambridge.